Want to do something new this year? Why not start by creating something that hasn’t been done before?

 Neuroscience student and member of Team Findago, Eliska Klimentova said, “Even after nearly a week, going from a very vague idea to an al most finished product in 24 hours seems insane.
 Yet it is exactly what we did.
 Thanks to an excellent guidance from the mentors and amazing support from the organisers, our team achieved more than I would had ever thought possible.”

 Hatch4good featured two entrepreneurs coming from London.
-First, Kim Arazi, founder of WOW Talks, set the scene with an introduction to the world of Tech4Good, referencing a variety of sustainable tech startup case studies.
+First, Kim Arazi, Founder & CEO of IN3, set the scene with an introduction to the world of Tech4Good, referencing a variety of sustainable tech startup case studies.

 The second special guest and Hatch4good event facilitator, Aga Gajownik, held a series of mini-workshops called sprints throughout the day.
 These provided participants with reference points to guide them on their journey towards creating a social enterprise.

 Teams had 24 hours to complete their projects with plenty of guidance from the constantly circulating mentors.
 These mentors included two representatives from J. P. Morgan and another couple from Amazon.
 Gajownik and the Kickstart team all helped teams throughout the event.

 The first day officially ended at 6 pm, however some enthusiastic teams continued to work hard on their projects.